k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

 - **costant** distribution returns the populated value.
-For example: set the number of generated addresses to 1 address per customer:
+For example: Set the number of generated addresses to 1 address per customer: